 headshop manager

 I believe the gig economy is meant to keep the poor man poor.
 A desperate man acts out of desperation.
 “Whatever it takes” is vague and encompasses a myriad of tasks.
 In the past, I’ve financially bent myself over a barrel with: court costs, bills, debt, and not enough money to eat.
 It’s led me to places like: Craigslist, Shipt, Doordash, Wonolo, Papa, product demos, and more in search of work.
-It may sound sad but there were even some gigs that I was rejected from.

-Craigslist has been the invitation to the most insane things in my life.
-Had I never used Craigslist, there are several key events in my life that never would have happened.
 I indirectly found my first job from an ad I posted on Craigslist.
 I was fifteen years old, I had gotten expelled from school (for the second time) for weed.
-My friend’s (who I met from Craigslist) stepdad owned a headshop and employed me as a sign holder.
+The guy who replied to my ad, had a stepdad who owned a headshop and employed me as a sign holder.

 I thought this stuff was cool.

-The headshop is out of business and I am out of communication with my old boss.
+The headshop is now out of business and I am out of communication with my old boss.
 The reason this topic is delicate for me, there was a woman who worked next door at a fashion boutique for ladies.
 She made a comment about my dance moves while I was holding the sign one day.
 My boss made a Facebook post about it and from there, the seed was planted.

 I was full-on planning to bang this lady.

 Rarely ever does somebody just have sex at first sight.
 It happens, but it’s not common.
 I had to get to know this lady and over time I did.
 One day we ended up hooking up (making out, hand stuff, clothes off) in the changing room in the clothing store.
-It actually freaked me out.
+It freaked me out.
 I didn’t know how to process it and my boss didn’t believe me.
-Lucky for me, it happened a couple more times.
-One of the times, another guy I worked with saw it happen through the front window of the fashion boutique.
-That’s what it took for my boss to believe me.
-Afterwards, I was in shock and kind of did my best to not interact with the lady as much, but I didn’t regret it or hate her.
-It was overwhelming.

-When I was holding the sign on the side of the road, I remember people would stop and take pictures with me or of me.
+When I held the sign on the side of the road, I remember people would stop and take pictures with me or of me.
 Some people would throw shit out of their cars at me.
 One time someone hit me in the head with one of those Whitman’s sampler chocolates.

 Another infrequent customer of the shop was the keyboardist for the Moody Blues Patric Moraz.
 That guy saw me and immediately fell in love with me.
 He asked to take my picture because he thought I looked cool.